carlos8f/shelter/README.md

 shelter
 =======

-run a process with sensitive configuration (passwords, access tokens) using encryption or prompting
+run a process which requires a prompted password, and auto-respawn it when it crashes

 [![build status](https://secure.travis-ci.org/carlos8f/shelter.png)](http://travis-ci.org/carlos8f/shelter)